fengxue199710/fengxue-resit-SE/README.md

 We decided against a detailed narrative, opting instead to enhance the gameplay and visual elements.
 Unimplemented ideas included gameplay mechanics like collecting donuts for extra lives and transforming the ghost into a human.

 # Conclusion
+Conclusion (10% ~200 words)
+Describe what lessons you have learnt about software engineering by completing this individual work?
+Reflect on the challenges you faced in completing this work.
+Describe how you could develop the software further in the future.

 In conclusion, our journey in developing this 2D platform game has been a testament to the power of collaboration, iteration, and user-centric design.
 Through the Agile methodology, we navigated various challenges, from refining our initial concept to addressing technical hurdles and user feedback.
 Our commitment to regular communication, role clarity, and task prioritization helped us stay on track despite the complexities of game development.

 As we progressed, user feedback played a pivotal role in shaping our game's direction.
 Whether it was tweaking mechanics for smoother gameplay or refining visual elements for better immersion, every iteration brought us closer to our goal of creating a compelling gaming experience.